-Purchasers and purchase influencers are invited to support the SEAD's Global Efficiency Medal competition for industrial and outdoor lighting products and to consider purchasing award winning products.
-Please download the Letter of Support for more information.
+Purchasers and purchase influencers were invited to support the SEAD's Global Efficiency Medal competition for industrial and outdoor lighting products and to consider purchasing award winning products (see Letter of Support for more information).

 Visit the Global Lighting Challenge website for more information.

 Please see the documents below for press releases about the competition.

 The fourth SEAD Global Efficiency Medal competition recognized the world’s most energy-efficient residential and commercial lighting products.